Maggie Q: Personal life

-Animal rights activism
+She owned a house in Pound Ridge, New York, which she sold to Zoe Kravitz in 2021.
+She announced she was married on the July 7, 2025 episode of Live with Kelly and Mark.
+She married Vietnam-born, US-raised entrepreneur Curtis Macnguyen, a retired hedge fund manager and entrepreneur, best known for founding Ivory Investment Management in 1998.

+Activism

 Q is outspoken on the subject of animal rights and has taken part in PETA Asia's campaigns promoting vegetarianism.
 A vegetarian for many years, she has said that giving up meat was one of the most rewarding decisions she has ever made.
 "I feel better, I have more energy, on and off the set, and I have the satisfaction of knowing that I'm doing something to help stop animal suffering."
 In 2008, she was named PETA Asia-Pacific's Person of the Year, and PETA listed her as one of the Best-Dressed Celebrities of 2008.
 She has since taken the step to cut all animal products from her diet by becoming a vegan.
 PETA named her one of their three Sexiest Vegans of 2017.
 She is currently an ambassador for Animals Asia Foundation.